cwinters8/FullStackConf-Registration/README.md

 - improved error message placement
 - dynamically update CC expiration year options depending on current date
 - validate CC expiration

+## Credits
+The majority of the HTML and CSS were provided by [Team Treehouse](https://teamtreehouse.com).